-Iron is an essential element required for producing new red blood cells, and also resides in our muscle cells and in proteins used for the metabolism and immune system.
+Iron is an essential element required for producing new red blood cells.
+It also resides in our muscle cells and in proteins used for metabolism and the immune system.
 Iron-rich diets ensure healthy energy levels and play a crucial role in energy production and muscle function.
-The recommended daily allowance of iron for adult men is 8mg and for adult women, it's between 8-18mg.
+The recommended daily allowance of iron for adult men is 8mg and between 8 and 18mg for adult women.
 The recommended allowance is slightly higher for vegetarians.
 Many people do not meet their dietary iron target, but this can be achieved fairly easily by eating iron-rich foods.
-One pro tip: try not to combine iron with coffee or dairy products as they can inhibit iron absorption.
+One pro tip: try not to combine iron with coffee or dairy products, as they can inhibit iron absorption.

 Cooked lentils contain nearly seven milligrams of iron per cup.
 Additionally, a cup of cooked lentils is packed with fiber and can even lower cholesterol levels and balance blood sugar.
 Be sure to soak lentils overnight as this will decrease phytic acid that can inhibit iron absorption.

 Chocolate lovers now have a good reason to eat dark chocolate: it is rich in iron.
 Three ounces of dark chocolate provides approximately eight milligrams of iron.
 Eating a small bar of dark chocolate, along with other iron-rich foods, can help cases of iron-deficiency anemia.

 Dark, leafy greens, including kale, spinach, collard greens, and chard, are amongst the most nutritious foods you can eat.
 Leafy greens are rich in many essential vitamins, minerals, antioxidants, and fiber.
 These superfoods provide plenty of iron, as well.